 My back ground is in caring – I was a registered nurse for 35 years until retirement in 2014 and worked in hospitals for twenty years, followed by various community jobs.
-I’m also trained in podiatry and continue to practise part time.
+I’m also a trained Foot Health Professional & continue to practise part-time.

 I have been a humanist celebrant for sixteen years and feel very privileged to have been able to help many people through bereavement as well as the happier occasions in life.

 In my leisure time, I enjoy literature; reading and writing, art; I try to paint (!) and music; I founded the Ukulele Band of Louth which now has some thirty members – we have a lot of fun playing for community groups and events.

 My professional life has hugely broadened my outlook.
 The experience of working in drug and alcohol services later on in my career, taught me about a side of life I had not previously understood and with age, I think I become ever more empathetic and understanding of the harshness of life for so many people.
 I feel better prepared to provide pastoral support now than I might have done twenty years ago.

 I am considered a ‘very good listener’.
 I try to never underestimate individuals nor the effect and impact of the situations they find themselves in.

 I live in Louth, Lincolnshire and would prefer to keep travel within a 25 mile radius.

 Paul has discovered late in life that rather just being an atheist, he is much more of a closet humanist and has now come out big time.
 Having established himself as a senior figure in the field of communications and public relations, he is now moving from that parallel universe into becoming an active humanist – walking the talk rather than being paid to talk for others.